ProHealth Care revises hospital visitation policy

 As the extent of the coronavirus outbreak eases in the area, ProHealth Care is loosening hospital visitation rules.

 Effective immediately, one visitor per patient will be allowed at ProHealth Waukesha Memorial Hospital and ProHealth Oconomowoc Memorial Hospital.
 A patient should have the same visitor throughout a hospital stay, rather than a succession of different visitors.

-No visitors will be allowed for patients who have COVID-19 or are suspected of having the infection.
+Visitors will not be allowed for patients diagnosed with COVID-19 and for those who are suspected of having the virus.

-Anyone who is feeling unwell or has been exposed to someone with COVID-19 should not visit a hospital or other health care facility unless it is to seek care.
+Anyone who is feeling unwell is strongly encouraged not to visit a hospital or other health care facility unless it is to seek care.

 New guidelines are also in place for patients seeing a provider at a ProHealth Medical Group clinic.